vita-epfl/detection-attributes-fields/README.md

 ## Evaluation

-Evaluation of a checkpoint is done using the `openpifpaf.eval` subparser.
+Evaluation of a checkpoint is done using subparser `openpifpaf.eval`.

 Evaluation on JAAD with all attributes can be run with the command:
 ```